-Why use simple bulleted lists when an infographic can add more visual appeal in a presentation?
-While your potential hires are going to know specifics about their role, the overall company culture matters more to applicants than ever before.
+Why use simple bulleted lists when an infographic can add more visual appeal to a presentation?
+While your potential hires are going to know specifics about their role, the company culture matters more to applicants than ever before.

 4. Describe the Targeted Candidates

-Simply substitute the text placeholders with the characteristics that you're interested in.
+Substitute the text placeholders with the characteristics that you're interested in.
 Different sections of the chart can be used for the different qualities that fit your job openings.

 This slide could be used for plenty of other purposes, too.
-Imagine using it for an internal company presentation where you describe the thinking processes that a business analyst should use while approaching a challenge.
+Imagine using it for an internal company presentation where you describe the processes that a business analyst should use while approaching a challenge.

 5. Showcase the Hiring Process

 Have you ever been through a job hiring process?
 I would describe it as consisting of two stages:

 That waiting stage often creates anxiety and uncertainty for applicants who are weighing many opportunities.

 So, providing as many details as possible on your company's hiring process is much better.
 For this, we'll use slide design 38, that's got four steps linked together.

 One form of an infographic is a flowchart that shows the many steps of a process.
 Seeing how those individual steps fit together can help the audience understand the process.